glp2002/MetroII/README.txt

 INSTALL
 =======

+- Download and install SystemC from http://www.systemc.org

 - Run "./configure" in the current directory to setup make variables.
-Please specify the directory of SystemC if needed.
-For example:
+Please specify the directory of SystemC and SystemC lib if needed.
+For example,

     ./configure --with-systemc=/home/lguo/Project/systemc-2.3.1 --with-systemc-lib=lib-linux64

 - Compile source by running "make" in src/
 - Compile examples in examples/producer-consumer and examples/producer-consumer

+- Run the example.
+Please make sure the LD_LIBRARY_PATH is correctly set up.
+For example,

+    LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/lguo/Project/systemc-2.3.1/lib-linux64

 ADDITIONAL INFORMATION
 ======================